 A forester came across Largay's remains two years later; Largay was only two miles from the Appalachian Trail itself and 2,300 feet from a path that turns into a road.
 The walk to the street would have taken only 10 minutes.

-However, because she was in a tent in a dense area, K9 search teams couldn't pick up her scent, and it was impossible to see her tent.
+However, because she was in a dense area, K9 search teams couldn't pick up her scent and it was impossible to see her tent.

 The search got thrown off when an inn owner relayed a voicemail to authorities from a hiker who said she was with Largay on Spaulding Mountain, but the message got garbled: "I spent the night at the Spaulding Lean-to with Inchworm, the missing hiker.
 Tell her husband she's going to be late."
 Inchworm was Largay's trail name, which she chose because of her slow progress.

 Then three boys confirmed they'd seen a quiet woman with glasses on the trail, near the Spaulding Lean-to.
 The information led searchers to shift the area where they were searching.
 Largay's family, however, doubted the boys' report was about Largay, as she was talkative, not quiet.